 Cruz-Diez’s desire to share his art means his artworks are relatively accessible.
 Some of his most important works can be found in the permanent collection of museum’s including MoMA in New York, Tate Modern in London, Centre Pompidou in Paris and Caracas Contemporary Art Museum.
 But this just scratches the surface.
 Cruz-Diez was of the firm belief that art should be present in nature, in urban spaces, and in our monotonous work environment.

-Since 1967, right up to the present day, Cruz-Diez has been creating architectural feats all around the world.
+Since 1967, right up to the present day, Cruz-Diez created architectural feats all around the world.
 Arrive at Caracas International Airport and you’ll be greeted by a floor print of his Couleur Additive in the main lobby.
 Deep in the Venezuelan rainforest, the spectacular Ambientación Cromática fills the turbine hall and walls of the Simón Bolívar Hydroelectric Plant under the Guri Dam.